TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 My week on Twitter : 2 Mentions, 577 Mention Reach, 5 Likes, 3 Retweets, 2.41K Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/6CZD…

-About 4 days ago
+About 5 days ago

 Our biggest fans this week: @mrmistry, @Requidan.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/RNCR…

-About 5 days ago
+About 6 days ago

 One more day!
 Catch Erik @Requidan at @adexchanger's #PROGIO discussing all things DPO tomorrow at 1:30PM PST.
 See you there! pic.twitter.com/1cFo…

-About 5 days ago
+About 6 days ago

 Check out @eMarketer @RossBenes interview of the week with our VP of Sales &. #Programmatic Strategy @Requidan!
 Find out how #publishers squeeze value from ad auction data &. more: emarketer.com/conten…

-About 6 days ago
+Last week

 .@adexchanger #PROGIO San Fran is next week!
 Don't miss @Requidan talk about the importance of Demand Path Optimization on 4/10 at 1:30PM.
 See you there! pic.twitter.com/rTFv…

-Last week
+About 2 weeks ago

 Intermarkets is committed to bringing together advertisers and consumers via high-quality content across digital channels and devices.